 ADHD and medication

-For children, adolescents and adults alike, there are now several pharmacological treatment options available to stimulate attention and improve the efficiency of the brain's "filter".
+Medication is one of the possible options in the ADHD treatment plan.
+For children, adolescents and adults, there are now several pharmacological treatment options to stimulate attention and improve the efficiency of the brain's "filter".
 This filter inhibits hyperactivity and impulsivity.
 The neuropsychologist cannot prescribe medication, but based on his/her report, the physician will be better equipped and informed to establish a treatment plan.
-In our Laval office, CERC collaborates with Dr. Anne-Marie Landry, general practitioner, for prescriptions and medical follow-up in ADHD and mental health issues.

 You may have heard of Ritalin more often, but there are many alternatives available to reduce side effects and improve therapeutic effectiveness.
 Medications fall into three categories: